vhaudiquet/ubuntu-project-docs/docs/contributors/bug-fix/package-tests.md

-(package-tests)=
+(run-package-tests)=
 # How to run package tests

-Packages will have their own tests under `debian/tests`.
-We need to run those to ensure there are no regressions.
+Packages have their own tests under `debian/tests`.
+Run those to ensure there are no regressions.

 We can have Launchpad do it against a PPA, or use an LXC container, or a VM to run the `autopkgtests` locally.
 Each approach has its benefits, so they're all